-Specialised tool · SDXL generative fill
+Specialised tool · AI generative fill

-Remove Sticker from Image
+Remove Sticker from Image Online Free

 Before / After

-Why generative fill beats simple inpainting here
+Why generative fill beats simple erasers here

 How to remove stickers in 3 steps